WRAPUP 8-Xi, Blinken agree to stabilize US-China relations in Beijing talks | Law-Order

 WRAPUP 8-Xi, Blinken agree to stabilize US-China relations in Beijing talks

 The two sides appeared entrenched in their positions over everything from Taiwan to trade, including U.S. actions toward China's chip industry, human rights and Russia's war against Ukraine.
-U.S. President Joe Biden said later on Monday he thinks relations between the two countries are on the right path, and he indicated that progress was made during Blinken's trip.
+U.S. President Joe Biden said later on Monday he thinks relations between the two countries are on the right path, but he did not think progress was made during Blinken's trip.

 China and the United States agreed on Monday to stabilize their intense rivalry so it does not veer into conflict, but failed to produce any major breakthrough during a rare visit to Beijing by U.S. Secretary of State Antony Blinken.
 Chinese President Xi Jinping welcomed "progress" after shaking hands with Blinken at the Great Hall of the People, a grand venue usually reserved for greeting heads of state.